Results 1 - 10

 , 2000

 "...
 The OSPF and IS-IS routing protocols widely used in today's Internet compute a shortest path tree (SPT) from each router to other routers in a routing area.
 Many existing commercial routers recompute an SPT from scratch following changes in the link states of the network.
-Such recomputation of an en ..."
+Such recomputation of ..."

 Abstract